ayush-kumar-prog/WebsiteListApp/README.md

   Make users be able to log in
 - **Make social media feature:**
   Include a tab to fetch most popular websites, and users to see other users website lists
+- **Test app on testflight and launch on app store:**
+  Would test and get feedback of app from apples testflight, and publish to the app store

 ## Author